-You can customize these values just like any other color:
+You can customize these values the same way as other colors:

 theme.colors.dark shade is considered to be the body background color and

-theme.colors.dark shade as text color with dark color scheme.
+theme.colors.dark shade is used as text color with dark color scheme.

 You can create these styles on your own or add them by setting

 withGlobalStyles prop on MantineProvider, which includes them by default:

 Mantine support dynamic color scheme change and exports